What’s the Currency in Bahrain?

 What’s pictured on the Bahraini Dinars?

 Pictured in the above image:

 The back displays galloping horses and the Sail and Pearl monument.
 Then, on the other side, the front displays Al Hedya Al Khalifiya School (Bahrain first school).

 10 Dinar bill

 10 Dinar shows Sheikh Hamad ibn Isa Al Khalifah (Bahrain King)

 20 Dinar bill shows the Al Fateh Islamic Center.

-Trivia: what’s the highest valued currency unit in the world?
+Trivia: Guess the highest valued currency unit in the world

 The highest valued currency unit in the world is the Kuwait dinar.
-The currency in Bahrain dinars coming in second.
-It was one of two countries I visited on this trip that had a higher currency value than the U.S. Dollar – Jordan and Bahrain.
-I looked it up – the UK is 5th, Australia is 12th, Canada 13th, and United States at 14.
+Next, the second most valued currency is Bahrain dinars.
+It’s one of two countries I visited on this trip that had a higher currency value than the U.S. Dollar – Jordan and Bahrain.
+If you’re wondering, the UK is 5th, Australia is 12th, Canada 13th, and United States at 14.
 Latvia’s 4th!
 Info from 2011.
 Full list is found here.

 Finally, here’s my post on the Bahrain WTC, my favorite architecture in the country.